wwang2/CoarseGrainingVAE/README.md

 ```

 Feel free to change the desired CG resolution via `-n_cg`, it should work for a minimal of 3-bead coarse-graining representations.
-(My dream is to be able to backmap any geometries from representations of only 3-beads)
+(My dream is to be able to backmap any molecular geometries from representations of only 3-beads, 3 beads are all you need?)

 Evaluation stats is generated with 5-fold cross-validation.
 Feel free to change hyperparameters, it should not be very sensitive to hyperparameter choice.
 Generated samples also dumped for visualization.

+The model work for larger systems and proteins, I have tested it on a covid spike protein before, but the training might take a while.

 #